CappeDiem/heartbeat-sender/README.md

 ## Heartbeat sender
-Created as a way to monitor servers that are not pingable to Uptime Kuma instance using push type monitor
+Created as a way to monitor servers that are not pingable to Uptime Kuma instance using push type monitor.
+(*There would have been a better way to do this but wanted to do something in rust so did this*)

 ## Environment variables
 ``HEARTBEAT_URL`` URL that the application uses for a get request